autoloadnextpost/auto-load-next-post/readme.txt

 License:           GPLv2 or later
 License URI:       http://www.gnu.org/licenses/gpl-2.0.html

-Simply auto loads the next post as you scroll down the page.
-Also replaces the URL address and the page title with the next post.
+Simply auto loads the previous post as you scroll down the page.
+Also changes the URL address and the page title from that post.

 == Description ==
-Auto Load Next Post is a lightweight plugin that simply loads the next post after one another as you scroll down the page.
-To do this, it reads the post navigation in your theme at the end of each post and collects the post URL.
-With this, it asks WordPress to do a partial content load and the javascript places the content of the next post underneath the parent post.

-It also updates your web history by manipulating the web address and page title so if you were to hit refresh, you will be taken to the post you were viewing last.
-You will find that when pressing the previous button in your browser to go back you will be taken to the previous post.
+Have you ever felt tired of going back and forth between blog posts?
+I know I have so I decided to develop a solution.
+One where you would need to do very little coding and require very little to set up on your blog.

 [youtube https://www.youtube.com/watch?v=EvBCPXVe2U4]

-After installing the plugin and completing the settings page, you will need to provide a little theme support should your theme require it.

-See Documentation for more information.
+= What is it? =
+Auto Load Next Post is a lightweight plugin that simply loads the previous post, one after another as you scroll down the page.
+It simply reads the post navigation in your theme at the end of each post and collects the post URL for the previous post.
+WordPress will then do a partial load and place the content of the previous post underneath the parent post.

+Not only that, it updates your web history by manipulating the web address and page title.
+This allows you to return to any post you have looked at in your browser history.
+When you refresh the page, the page will take you to the post you were viewing last.

 = Features =
 * Can restrict it to load only on specific post types. - NEW in v1.3.2
-* You now have the option to hide the comments if you wish. - NEW in v1.3.2
+* Have the option to hide the comments if you wish. - NEW in v1.3.2
 * Track each post load with Google Analytics. ( Requires Google Analytics to be applied for this to work. )

 = Documentation =